kinleyrabgay/kinleyrabgay/README.md

 🚀 *"The story of success is the story of persistence!"*

-I'm a full-stack developer passionate about building clean, scalable, and efficient applications — from beautiful Angular frontends to powerful NestJS backends, and elegant Flutter mobile apps.
+I'm a full-stack developer passionate about building clean, scalable, and efficient applications — from beautiful Angular/React frontends to powerful NestJS/Go/NodeJS backends, and elegant [Flutter/React Native] mobile apps.
 I focus on creating intuitive user experiences and robust architectures that scale.

 ---